Skip to main content

 Cursor homepage: the most popular IDE-based Claude Code alternative

 Cursor from Anysphere is the most-used IDE-based Claude Code alternative.
 In the Pragmatic Engineer Survey 2026, Cursor lands at 19% Most-Loved rating, second place behind Claude Code (46%).
-The business growth is striking: $1B ARR at end of 2025, roughly $2B ARR in early 2026, $3B ARR by April 2026 (Sacra estimate).
+The business growth is striking: Cursor's ARR roughly tripled in about four months, from $1B at the end of 2025 to $3B by April 2026, per Sacra estimates.
 On April 21, 2026, SpaceX announced it had secured an option to acquire Cursor for $60B.
 Over 50% of the Fortune 500 use Cursor.

 With the Composer 2.5 engine (released May 18, 2026), Cursor also has its own coding model.
 On SWE-bench Multilingual, Composer 2.5 hits 79.8%, putting it on par with Gemini 3.1 Pro.
 If you want a different model, you can pick Claude Opus 4.8, GPT-5.5, or Gemini 3.1 Pro directly in Cursor.